calee0316/CSE110group3Wiki/Home.md

 [comment]: <> (Everyone add a brief intro and link their page in the parentheses section part of the header)
 #### [[Calvin Lee | Calvin Lee]]
+- 3rd year Computer Engineering major.
+Backend developer of this project.
+Hobbies include basketball and listening to music.

 #### [[Arthur Wang|Arthur Wang]]